assi010/cert-manager-webhook-transip/README.md

 ### Configuration

-_This part can be skipped when using the Azure KeyVault to sign api requests._

 The webhook needs your TransIP account name and your API private key.
 The private key must be deployed as a secret.

+_This command can be skipped when using the Azure KeyVault to sign api requests._

 ```shell script
 # Given your private key is in the file private.key